 Woodworking can be an absorbing meditation and a low-waste hobby, too.
 You can get reclaimed wood from urban trees—either scraps or full pieces of lumber—from Wood From the Hood.
 Much of their wood is sourced from ash trees removed due to the emerald ash borer hazard.

 Then take a class, like at the Minnesota Tool Library.
 For a small membership fee, you can borrow tools, use workshop space and take classes.
-The Women’s Woodshop in Minneapolis also provides workshop space and classes where you can learn at your own pace with supportive women, girls, and non-binary craftspeople.
+Fireweed Community Woodshop in Minneapolis also provides workshop space and classes where you can learn at your own pace with supportive women, girls, and non-binary craftspeople.

 Turning waste into art is a fun way to upcycle.
 For instance, broken pieces of pottery can be made into mosaic tables.
 Mercury Mosaics in Minneapolis offers beginner classes in making mosaic tables.

 Quilting is a classic way to make use of old cloth scraps and turn them into something useful and beautiful.
-Learn the basics of cutting, assembly and design with classes at places throughout the county, including Knit & Bolt, Glad Creations, Digs and the Linden Tree.
+Learn the basics of cutting, assembly and design with classes at places throughout the county, including Knit & Bolt and Digs.

 The disposable economy says, “When something’s broken, throw it in the trash and buy a new one.”
 What a waste!
 How about learning to fix your stuff instead?